cpilson/yelp-fusion-api-test/README.md

     heroku config:set REACT_APP_YELP_API_key="<value from your .env file>" REACT_APP_CORS_ANYWHERE_URL="<value from your .env file>"
     ```

+    Do not forget to also add `heroku config:set NODE_ENV=production` to tell Heroku that you want a _production_ build of the app, rather than a _development_ build!

     * You can also edit config vars on your app’s settings tab on your Heroku Dashboard, at `https://dashboard.heroku.com/apps/YOUR-APP-NAME/settings`.

 * Visit https://dashboard.heroku.com/apps to see a list of _your_ applications deployed on Heroku.